FDNY firefighter William P. Moon II of Islip critically injured, will not survive, officials say

 A veteran FDNY firefighter from Suffolk County, who earlier this week suffered a "serious head injury" in a fall while preparing for a firehouse drill, will not survive his injuries, New York City Mayor Eric Adams and FDNY Commissioner Laura Kavanagh announced Friday.

-Officials said the family of firefighter William P. Moon II, 47, of Islip, have made the decision to donate his organs in order to "save the lives of others."
+Officials said the family of firefighter William P. Moon II, 47, of Islip, where he was a volunteer firefighter and the former chief of department, has made the decision to donate his organs to "save the lives of others."

 "This is a heartbreaking loss for New York's Bravest, and for our entire city," Adams said in a statement, adding: "Firefighter Moon was a dedicated public servant, who spent more than two decades saving the lives of New Yorkers and will continue to do so in his passing.